 The Elan language source code is managed on GitHub here.

-If you have questions not answered in the documentation, feedback, or would like to help, please post a new thread on our Discussion forum here.
+If you have questions not answered in the documentation, can offer feedback, or would like to help, please post a new thread on our Discussion forum here.